OC GRIP BY THE NUMBERS

 Increased School Attendance

-Program design: By the end of the period, students will have increased school attendance as reported by school attendance data.
+Program design: By the end of the period, 70% of the students will have increased school attendance as reported by school attendance data.

 Percentage of students